nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 A specified wedding does not exist.
     * 3a1.
-The system displays an error message.
+System displays an error message.

       Use case resumes at step 2.